azazellochg/pytemscript/docs/components/index.rst

 Enumerations
 ------------

 Many of the attributes set and return values from enumerations.
+This minimizes typos when dealing with integer or string static values.
 The complete list can be found on the :ref:`enumerations` page.

 Images
 ------